-Key Audit Matter

-How our Audit Addressed the Key Audit Matter

-Carrying Value of Intangible Assets and Goodwill

-The group capitalised \$1,075,182 (\$961,384 for Development costs and \$113,798 for Software) in intangibles during the period and accounted for \$772,471 as a right-of-use asset from the new lease that was signed for their Sydney office under AASB16 Leases.
-The total balance of intangibles increased to \$5,727,944 (2020: \$5,554,567) after including an amortisation charge of \$1,674,276 for the year.

-There was no movement in the carrying value of Goodwill during the year of \$4,786,480.

-We have evaluated the appropriateness of management's assessment that there are no facts or circumstances that suggest the carrying amount of intangible assets may exceed the recoverable amount.

-Our procedures included challenging management on the suitability and reasonableness of these assumptions, through performing the following:

-- Review of ASX announcements. - Review of forecast sales, budgeted expenditure, projected cash flows and impairment model. - Assessing various agreements entered on future sales.
+How our Audit Addressed the Key Audit Matter We have evaluated the appropriateness of management's assessment that there are no facts or circumstances that suggest the carrying amount of intangible assets may exceed the recoverable amount.
+Our procedures included challenging management on the suitability and reasonableness of these assumptions, through performing the following: Review of ASX announcements.
+Review of forecast sales, budgeted expenditure, projected cash flows and impairment model.
+Assessing various agreements entered on future sales.
 Based on our procedures, we have been satisfied that the carrying values have been fairly stated.

-Revenue Recognition

-The group had revenue of \$11,492,594 (2020: \$9,645,626) during the year.
-The deferred revenue balance is \$2,822,936 (2020: \$2,637,119).

-There are 2 types of revenue streams:

-- Licence Fees - Professional Fees

-We have evaluated the appropriateness of management's assessment regarding the recognition of revenue and the allocation between revenue and deferred revenue.

-Our procedures included challenging management on the suitability and reasonableness of their assessment by reviewing the wording of the contract to ensure that the recognition is appropriate.
+Going Concern

+At 30 June 2022, the group had cash and cash equivalents of \$3,970,135 (2021: \$7,819,705).
+In addition we note the group incurred a comprehensive loss of \$5,063,348, operating cash outgoing of \$2,812,414 and total current net assets of \$792,162.
+We have evaluated the appropriateness of management's assessment regarding going concern by performing the following: Analysing budgets prepared by management Review cash flow forecasts.
+Review of forecast sales/potential growth, budgeted expenditure and timing of these cash inflows/outflows.
+We have also had numerous discussions with management about this issue including strategies and initiatives in place to reduce risk of uncertainty regarding going concern.
+At this stage, there has not been any indicators present that would require a qualified audit opinion to be issued due to material uncertainty regarding going concern.
+Based on our procedures, we noted that the going concern assessment has been fairly and appropriately disclosed within the financial statements.
+Revenue Recognition The group had revenue of \$12,665,144 (2021: \$11,492,594) during the year, of which \$3,088,807 (2021: \$2,822,936) was classified as deferred revenue There are 2 types of revenue streams: We have evaluated the appropriateness of management's assessment regarding the recognition of revenue and the allocation between revenue and deferred revenue.
+Licence FeesProfessional Fees Our procedures included challenging management on the suitability and reasonableness of their assessment by reviewing the wording of the contract to ensure that the recognition is appropriate.
 Based on our procedures, we are satisfied that the revenue and deferred revenue are fairly stated.